 - A 9ct white, yellow or rose gold lady’s ring is usually £70 to £350, and a man’s between £100 and £500.

 - An 18ct white, yellow or rose gold lady’s ring will be £150 to £600, and a man’s ring approximately £250 to £1000.

 Other optional costs could include engraving (£20 to £40 per ring), hallmarking (£40 per ring), and stone setting (£30 per stone + the cost of the stone).

 How to book

-You can call me or email me to book your wedding ring workshop.
+You can click here to call me or email me to book a make your own wedding rings workshop.
 Then we can discuss everything, agree a date and I’ll send you the details of everything else you need to know, including payment and where to come for your workshop.

 If you want to know more you may find the answer on my FAQs page here.